 - The majority of the pathways in the Preserve are wheel chair accessible, however some pathways may be rough.

-- For your comfort, we suggest that you bring a hat and screen to protect your skin during your visit to the Preserve.
+- For your comfort, we suggest that you bring a hat and sunscreen to protect your skin during your visit to the Preserve.

 - We encourage you to bring a water bottle to the Preserve.
 Potable water is not available to fill your water bottle.

 - SFBG welcomes artists who wish to sketch, paint, or photograph our grounds.
+Due to the fragile nature of our plants, only water-soluble paints are allowed on grounds (no oil-based or acrylic paints).
 Photographs and videos shot must be for private, non-commercial use, except in specific exhibits or areas where photography may not be permitted.
 Read the full photography policy.